 Two US Navy sailors Tom Buckley and Terry Wayne are on shore leave in Manila and looking to get laid.
 Fellow officer Eddie Taylor is set up with Cherish, a beautiful local girl he meets in a bar.
 She takes him back to her place – a mausoleum in the local cemetery.
-Waiting there is the aging vampire Richmond Reed and two other girls who drink Eddie’s blood.
+Waiting there is the aging vampire Richmond Reed and two other girls who proceed to drink Eddie’s blood.
 In trying to find what happened to their friend, Tom and Terry also stumble into the lair of the vampire hookers.

-Although viewing Vampire Hookers in this vein tends to make it seem a much more sleazy production than it is – which is certainly the reputation the film has today – where if you substituted it for a more innocuous title, it would simply be a regular B vampire movie of the period.
+Although viewing Vampire Hookers in this vein tends to make it seem a much more sleazy production than it is – which is certainly the reputation the film has today – where if you substituted a more innocuous title, it would simply be a regular B vampire movie of the period.
 There is one scene that goes on for the better part of ten minutes where Bruce Fairbairn romps with the three vampire women but this is shot with glossy, slow-motion tastefulness and never goes beyond seeing the three women topless.